 - The sun here (in Estaque, ed.) is so terrific that objects appear silhouetted not only in white or black, but in blue, red, brown, violet.
 I may be wrong, but it seems to me to be the opposite of modeling.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: letter to Pissarro (they painted a lot together open air, ed.), around 1878; as quoted on website http://www.nga.gov (famous painter of still life, portrait and landscape paintings (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source:goute from a letter to his teacher Pissarro (they painted a lot together in open air, ed.) around 1878; as quoted on website http://www.nga.gov (famous painter of still life, portrait and landscape paintings

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: letter to his friend Émile Zola, Aix-en-Provence, 14 April 1878, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, pp. 178-179 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Cezanne’s quote with information from a: letter to his friend Émile Zola, Aix-en-Provence, 14 April 1878, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, pp. 178-179

 - Listen, monsieur Vollard, I worked a lot out of doors at Estaque.
 Except for that there was no other event of importance in my life during the years 1870-71.
 I divided my time between the field and the studio… …Zola closed his letter by urging me to come back to Paris too (in 1872 Cezanne went back, fh)… …but all the same, something told me to go back to Paris.
 It was too long since I had seen the Louvre.
 But understand, Monsieur Vollard, I was working at that time on a landscape which was not going well.
 So I stayed at Aix (en Provence, fh) a little while longer to study on my canvas.

-- …’The Nightwatch ( big and famous painting of Rembrandt, fh)… …the grandiose (I don’t say it in bad part) grows tiresome after a while.
+– …’The Nightwatch ( large, famous painting of Dutch 17th century painter Rembrandt, fh)… …the grandiose (I don’t say it in bad part) grows tiresome after a while.
 There are mountains like that; when you stand before them you shout Nom de Dieu… …But for every day a simple little hill does well enough.
 Listen Monsieur Vollard, if the ‘Raft of the Medusa’ hung in my bedroom, it would make me sick.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation in Aix, in the studio of Cézanne in 1896; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-67 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of his quote: a conversation in Aix with Vollard, in the studio of Cézanne in 1896; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+67

 - Everybody’s going crazy over the Impressionists; what art needs is a Poussin (French Classical painter, fh) made over according to nature.
 There you have it in a nutshell.